faisalakb/leaderboardAPI/README.md

 ### Install

-Install this project with:
+To Install this project : you need to clone the following link.

 <pre> git clone https://github.com/faisalakb/leaderboardAPI</pre>

 ### Usage

-To run the project, open the index file by double clicking
+To run the project, write on terminal : npm start
+Note: you need to first setup your webpack setup

 ### Run tests